hubblec4/Matroska-Chapters-Specs/chapters.md

 ### ChapterUID

-The `ChapterUID` is a mandatory Matroska element with a unique ID in a range from 1 to 18446744073709551615.
+The `ChapterUID` is a mandatory Matroska element with a unique ID and a range from 1 to 18446744073709551615.

 ## Menu features